purcell/envrc/README.md

 explore a different approach. *The existing `direnv` package has many happy users, and I make no claim that this one is better: it is just different.
-Additionally, the `envrc.el` package is at an earlier stage of development, and probably has bugs.*
+Additionally, the `envrc.el` package is at an earlier stage of development, and likely has bugs.*

 By default, Emacs has a single global set of environment variables used for all subprocesses, stored in the `process-environment`